Forests and Wildlife

 The chief threats to our local forests aren’t bark beetles and wildfire, but rather humans’ well-intended but misguided reactions to these natural disturbances.
 Likewise, it isn’t natural predators and diseases that endanger wildlife, it’s loss and fragmentation of their habitat.

 This section of the website focuses on our efforts aimed at directly protecting forests and wildlife.
-See also the sections on our work on oil and gas development and recreation, which have big impacts on forests and wildlife, and our habitat restoration program.
+See also the sections on oil and gas development and recreation, which have big impacts on forests and wildlife, and our habitat restoration program.

 Beetles and wildfire

-Through our participation in the Colorado Bark Beetle Cooperative, we’re working to prevent unwise backcountry beetle and fire treatments, and to redirect efforts toward protecting communities and critical infrastructure.
+Through our participation in the Colorado Bark Beetle Cooperative and the hunter Smuggler Cooperative Plan we’re working to prevent unwise backcountry beetle and fire treatments, and to redirect efforts toward protecting communities and critical infrastructure.
 More…

 We scrutinize all proposed projects on public lands in our region – whether timber sales, mining operations, drilling applications or recreational development – with the goal of preventing disturbance and fragmentation of wildlife habitat.
 More…